heichwald/heichwald.github.io/_posts/2014-10-23-Linux-Files redirection.markdown

 ---
 layout: post
-title: 'LINUX: how to redirect standard output and errors to files'
+title: 'How to redirect standard output and errors to files'
 date: '2014-10-23'
-author: Hervé
+author: Herve
-tags:
+tags: 'linux, io'
 ---

 > This is not the only post you will find on the internet about it, I create a personal post here more as a personal reference